shyamgupta196/detection-of-verified-claims/README.md

   ```

 ### Optional
+If desired, a different corpus than ClaimsKG can be supplied as database ("corpus.tsv").

 This file should be in tab-separated format (`.tsv`) and must follow the structure below:

 ### Format of `corpus.tsv`